GovernorFancyPants/desolaterunner/_drafts/the-anatomy-of-a-dnf.md

 **Lavaredo**

-Sprained ankle on the first descent, continued for another 40k before pulling the plugg.
+Sprained ankle on the first descent, continued for another 40k before pulling the plug.

 Some DNF's seem like they should be more obvious than others but that's not always the case.
-As soon as I heard the loud crack when rolling my ankle the forth or fifth time I knew it was bad, but I chose to ignore it.
+As soon as I heard the loud crack when rolling my ankle the fourth or fifth time I knew it was bad, but I chose to ignore it.
 I thought maybe it would be ok as long as I kept moving.
 After another 30k it was clear I wasn't going to finish the race no matter what.
 Again, this was an acute injury but even more troubling that I now had three for four and this wasn't the end of it.

 ![](/uploads/2019/11/13/IMG_0265.JPG)